neeftarah/little-todo/README.md

 ### Install by download

 Alternatively, you can (will be able to) download the full package (not created yet) with all dependences and a created database.

-1. Download the package
+1. Download the package.
-2. Extract it to your webserver directory
+2. Extract it to your webserver directory.
 3. In order to write to the database, you may need to `chmod` the resources directory to make it writable.
 4. Run the application into your browser and create your own account.